LabyMod/labymod4-api-wiki/docs/pages/addon/Setup/setup.md

 Now to the `execute` method.
 It is called when, as the name says, the command is executed and we can handle it.

 FINISH AFTER COMMAND SYSTEM IS FINISHED

+### The Internationalization File

+Go to the module called `core` and then navigate down to `src/main/resources/assets/example/i18n/` (the `example` folder has to be named after the namespace you set in your `build.gradle.kts`) and you should see a file with the name `en_us.json`.
+This is the default file for internationalization, as is English the default language.
+To dive deeper in the internationalization of LabyMod go to <a href="/pages/addon/features/internationalization/">this article</a>.

+First, we created a new Json Object called `settings`, which implies that the following lines are for the settings, after that we created another Json Object called `example`, this has to reflect the namespace that you set in your `build.gradle.kts`.
+In said Json Object we declared a String with the key `name`, this ends up being the name of the addon, which you'll see on the category button linking to the settings of your Addon in the LabyMod Settings.
+Now we created another Json Object with the key `enabled`, as this is the name of the field in our configuration, inside you will find another String with the key `name`.
+This is the name of the Setting Widget `enabled`.